robertwenner/comics/doc/checks.md

 ## `Comic::Check::DateCollision`

-Checks that comics are not published on the same day in the same location.
+Checks that comics are not published on the same day in the same location, and that the creation date is before the published date (to catch date typos).

 For regularly published comics you may want to avoid publishing more than one comics on the same date.
 However, it's probably fine to publish a comic